 If you love podcasting, voice-overs, field recordings, or studio recording, then have a look at the Audio-Technica AT2020 because its audio features are detailed and geared to producing clearer and strong sounds.

 Equipped with the USB port for ease of digital recording, the Technica AT2020 is a condenser microphone that you can always rely on.
-It’ll enable you to capture sounds from your recording software using its USB output port.
+It’ll enable you and fellow rappers to capture sounds from your recording software using its USB output port.